Energy Star Logo

 Meaning and History

-This program was adopted in connection with the requirements of the Clean Air Act and the Energy Policy Act, which reduced electricity costs by at least 430 billion dollars.
+This program was adopted in response to the requirements of the Clean Air Act and the Energy Policy Act, which reduced electricity costs by at least $ 430 billion.
 The Environmental Protection Agency now manages it.
 Many other organizations are also involved in the project to help track, compare, analyze, and provide technical support.
-This is the voluntary labeling of products with increased energy efficiency.
-Such a stigma appeared on personal computers and printers for the first time.
+This is the voluntary labeling of products that are more energy efficient.
+Such a stigma first appeared with the advent of personal computers and printers.

 The Energy Star labels began to be put on domestic cooling and heating systems and energy-efficient homes (since 1995).
 To this end, a unified labeling design was adopted to immediately associate the mark with energy savings.
 Currently, this designation is found on 75 types of certified products, industrial facilities, commercial buildings, factories, pharmaceutical plants, mills, lighting devices, consumer electronics, and so on.
 It is a standard label, recognizable by a star and a handwritten inscription on a rectangular background.
 There are two versions of the logo in total.